How do you prepare a Connecticut high school, college, university transcript for an apostille?

 Sample certification:

 The signature of the school official must be notarized by a Connecticut notary public.
 The notary must use a notarial certificate, otherwise the document cannot be apostilled.
-The best notarial certificate would be the Acknowledgment (Connecticut Notary Public Guide).
+The best notarial certificate would be the Jurat (Connecticut Notary Public Guide).

 Connecticut state law does not require that notaries obtain and use a seal, or rubber stamp.
 Even though the use of a seal is optional, state law does prescribe the format of the seal to be used.
 The notary seal must include the notary's name as it appears on their certificate of appointment, the words "Notary Public" and "Connecticut".